Mastercard/Fdx-Mock-Resource-Server/README.md

 1. An IDE that supports Java 17 or above (e.g., Eclipse, IntelliJ, STS).
 2. Java installed on your local system.
 3. Postman installed on your local system.
+4. Docker: Install Docker (Required only for running in docker)

 ## Installation Instructions
 1. Download the project from GitHub.